Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Reverse implication

 \section{Reverse implication}

-A crucial step in the proof of our main result, Theorem \ref{thm:maintheorem} was to detect that the boundaries of sufficiently small normal domains are manifolds when the image of the branch has a PL-structure.
+A crucial step in the proof of our main result, Theorem \ref{thm:maintheorem} was to detect that the boundaries of sufficiently small normal domains are manifolds when the image of the branch set has a PL-structure.
 Conversely the regularity of the boundaries of normal domains is strongly connected to the structure of both the branch set and the mapping in general.
 This was noted already by Martio and Srebro in dimension three.

 We begin with a simple example demonstrating that we cannot hope the PL property of $f(B_f)$ to be equivalent to the property of boundaries of normal domains being manifolds. \begin{example} Let $w \colon \R^3 \to \R^3$ be the standard 2-to-1 winding around the $z$ axis.
-Denote by $h \colon \R^3 \to \R^3$ a homeomorphism that takes the $z$-axis to the graph of the function $t \mapsto (0,t, t^2 \cos(t\inv))$.
-Also define $f \colonequals (w \circ h) \circ w$.
-The image of the branch set of $f$ is equivalent to two copies of infinitely many connected circles converging to the origin and in particular it is not an $(n-2)$-dimensional simplicial complex.
-However, the mapping $f$ has the property that the boundaries of sufficiently small normal neighborhoods are manifolds. \end{example} The branch set and its image in the example above do have some regularity -- even though $f(B_f)$ does not have a PL structure, it is a CW-complex.
+Denote by $h \colon \R^3 \to \R^3$ a homeomorphism that takes the $z$-axis to the image of the function $t \mapsto (0,t^2 \cos(t\inv),t)$.
+Also define $f \colonequals w \circ h \circ w$.
+The branch set of $f$ is the $z$-axis union with the preimage by $h$ of the $z$-axis.
+So the image of the branch set of $f$ is the $z$-axis union with the image of $w \circ h$ of the $z$-axis.
+This set will be homeomorphic to infinitely many connected circles converging to the origin and in particular it will not be an $(n-2)$-dimensional simplicial complex.
+However, the mapping $f$ has the property that the boundaries of sufficiently small normal neighborhoods are manifolds. \end{example}

+The branch set and its image in the example above do have some regularity -- even though $f(B_f)$ does not have a PL structure, it is a CW-complex.
 We remark that the regularity of $f(B_f)$ being a CW-complex is not enough for our main results.
 The quasiregular mappings constructed by Heinonen and Rickman in \cite{HeinonenRickman} and \cite{HeinonenRickman2} also have CW-complex branch sets but otherwise behave pathologically.
 In particular, the boundaries of normal domains are not manifolds in those examples.